Eraxis Side Effects

 Note: This page contains information about the side effects of anidulafungin.
 Some of the dosage forms included on this document may not apply to the brand name Eraxis.

 Not all side effects for Eraxis may be reported.
 You should always consult a doctor or healthcare professional for medical advice.
 Side effects can be reported to the FDA here.

 For the Consumer

 Applies to anidulafungin: intravenous powder for solution

-Along with its needed effects, some unwanted effects may be caused by anidulafungin (the active ingredient contained in Eraxis).
-In the event that any of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by anidulafungin (the active ingredient contained in Eraxis).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor or nurse immediately if any of the following side effects occur while taking anidulafungin:Less common
+If any of the following side effects occur while taking anidulafungin, check with your doctor or nurse immediately:Less common

 - Black, tarry stools